Are you making any of these not-so-obvious Pinterest mistakes that are hurting your shares and engagement? Here’s how to find out and fix them.

 #5.
 Making it hard to find your Pinterest share button

-Arrgh!
-I hate when I click on a blog post that I need to share and have to search for the sharing buttons to share a post.
+Don’t you just hate when you click on a blog post and have to search for the sharing buttons to share a post?

 Are you making any of these Pinterest mistakes on your blog?
-If so, I hope you found this list useful.
+If so, I hope you found this list useful in taking your Pinterest marketing strategies to the next level.

 Pinterest Tips & Tools